noxlesh/pingmon/README.md

 # Ping Web Monitor
-The web application helps to monitor hosts availability using ping program (Only if remote host can reply on ICMP request).
+The web application helps to monitor the hosts availability using ping program (Only if remote host can reply on ICMP request).
 It is written on Python v3.4, has build-in web server and uses MySQL as data storage.
 By now it can run on GNU Linux.